AbuTalha3/animal_data_vet/README.md

 # Upcoming improvements:

-- Improve the app to include more feilds.
+- Improve the app to include more fields.
 - Buying of medicines
 - Permission of owners to keep pets
-- Create a Kenel
+- Create a Kanel
 - Preserve DATA
 - Unit tests